My Transfer Plan

-Students can learn about their intended career field through Career Exploration links on the Career and Transfer Resources webpage, or by visiting the Counseling and Advising office, located in Jefferosn Hall (J-201), for relevant books and videos, or by scheduling an appointment with one of our knowledgeable career advisors.
+Students can learn about their intended career field through Career Exploration links on the Career and Transfer Resources webpage, or by visiting Counseling & Advising, located in Jefferson Hall (J-201), for relevant books and videos, or by scheduling an appointment with one of our knowledgeable career advisors.

 12.How can I plan for transfer?

-Students can learn about the transfer process by visiting the Career and Transfer Resources webpage or by visiting the Counseling and Advising office, located in Jefferson Hall (J-201), for books, videos, and application materials, or by scheduling an appointment with our transfer counselor.
+Students can learn about the transfer process by visiting the Career and Transfer Resources webpage or by visiting Counseling & Advising, located in Jefferson Hall (J-201), for books, videos, and application materials, or by scheduling an appointment with our transfer counselor.

 1.What is the difference between Advising and Registering?